Algoryx/click-mirror/agxClick/README.md

 # It is also possible to run the C++ democlient, but the current version does only support 5 joints so there will be an error message
 bin/democlient
 ```

+## Brick Model Requirements

+The click application currently supports

+- Finding any Robot in the Brick scene
+- Sending and receiving robot signals over click messages

+In addition, if you want to transfer object pose data, you can declare a clickobjects list, see [ClickScene.yml](testdata/ClickScene.yml] for an example.